unprofessionalmemer/mikedgamerYT/README.md

-today is a good day to by not dead
+today is a good day to be not dead